Ubuntu version history: Ubuntu 16.04 LTS (Xenial Xerus)

 Shuttleworth announced on 21 October 2015 that Ubuntu 16.04 LTS would be called Xenial Xerus and include an option for Unity 8.
 It was released on 21 April 2016.
 In September 2021, Canonical announced that it would extend LTS support for the 14.04 and 16.04 to a total of 10 years, extending the ESM support date for 16.04 until April 2026.
 The release adds support for Ceph and ZFS filesystems, the LXD hypervisor for OpenStack, and Snap packages.
-It uses systemd instead of Upstart as its init system.

 This release has online Dash search results disabled by default in Unity 7, does not support the AMD Catalyst (fglrx) driver for AMD/ATI graphics cards, and instead recommends the Radeon and AMDGPU alternatives.
 It also replaced the Ubuntu Software Center with GNOME Software (rebranded as "Ubuntu Software") and eliminated Empathy and Brasero from the ISO file.